burnpiro/reveal-pointer/Readme.md

   pointer: {
     key: "q", // key to enable pointer, default "q", not case-sensitive
     color: "red", // color of a cursor, default "red" any valid CSS color
+    opacity: 0.8, // opacity of cursor, default 0.8
     pointerSize: 12, // pointer size in px, default 12
     alwaysVisible: false, // should pointer mode be always visible? default "false"
     tailLength: 10, // NOT IMPLEMENTED YET!!! how long the "tail" should be? default 10